 Can Macular Degeneration be treated?

-Though there is currently no widely accepted treatment for dry macular degeneration, promising new medications are currently being developed.
 The AREDS2 study found that taking daily antioxidants deceases the progression of dry MD.
 These antioxidants are marketed as MDEyes (which is taken once daily and available for purchase at the practice) or alternatively MacuVision Plus (which is taken twice daily).

 Can Macular Degeneration be prevented?